FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 to the communities we serve.
 The Graph below shows our overall numbers at present and

-the number of retired staff.---
+the number of retired staff.
+---
 23

 **Chart 5: Analysis of staff numbers and number receiving pensions 2015-2021 (Sept)**